-Getting a job offer and continuing along in your career can be an exciting prospect.
+Getting a job offer and continuing to advance your career can be an exciting prospect.
 However, as with any contract, employment contracts can bury provisions that favor your employer at your expense.
-You may be happy with your salary and benefits, but what about your classification, non-compete clauses, or grounds for termination?
+You may be happy with your salary and benefits, but what about your classification, noncompete clauses or grounds for termination?
 Even worse, what if an employer is failing to hold up their end of the contract?

-Getting the most out of your employment agreement.
-Schedule a free initial consultation with an Indianapolis employment contracts lawyer.
-Contact Cleveland Lehner Cassidy online or call (317) 406-0855.
+Get the most out of your employment agreement.
+Schedule a free initial consultation with an employment lawyer at 317-953-2600.
+Based in Indianapolis, we take cases statewide.

-- Changing portions of an employment agreement you did not agree to
+- Changing portions of an employment agreement without your consent

-- Changing a job description, duties, or work hours
+- Changing a job description, duties or work hours after hiring

 Is Your Employment Agreement Legal?

-Even if you agree to an employment contract with illegal terms, the contract is null and unenforceable.
-For example, you may sign an agreement to work unpaid overtime however.
-However, that term and perhaps the entire contract can be rendered void because requiring unpaid work is prohibited by federal law.
+An employment contract with illegal terms is null and unenforceable, even if you agreed to the terms.
+For example, you may sign an agreement to work unpaid overtime.
+However, that clause and perhaps the entire contract can be rendered void because requiring unpaid work is prohibited by federal law.

 There are many examples of illegal terms that may be built into an employment contract, especially from an inexperienced employer.
 These clauses can attempt to unlawfully limit your lawfully protected sick or pregnancy leave, prohibit whistleblowing, or even permit unlawful termination.
 Another common example is overly restrictive noncompete agreements that make it difficult for an ex-employee to land a new job.